grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

    connection is lower than the peer's MAX_CONCURRENT_STREAMS setting, then the RPC will be dispatched on that connection.
-3. If the number of existing connections is equal to the max_connections_per_subchannel value, the RPC will be queued.
+3. If the number of existing connections is equal to the max_connections_per_subchannel setting, the RPC will be queued.
-4. If the number of existing connections is less than the max_connections_per_subchannel value and the subchannel is in backoff delay due to the last connection attempt failing, the RPC will be queued.
+4. If the number of existing connections is less than the max_connections_per_subchannel setting and the subchannel is in backoff delay due to the last connection attempt failing, the RPC will be queued.
-5. If the number of existing connections is less than the max_connections_per_subchannel value and no connection attempt is currently in flight, a new connection attempt will be started, and the RPC will be queued.
+5. If the number of existing connections is less than the max_connections_per_subchannel setting and no connection attempt is currently in flight, a new connection attempt will be started, and the RPC will be queued.